06 Jun Is Twitter Dying?

 Over the last few years, concerns about a declining user base have made marketers question the state of Twitter.
 Is it still a valuable platform for your brand, or are your ad dollars better spent elsewhere?
-As social media marketers, we’re constantly trying to keep tabs on what channels are best for reaching our audiences.
+Or is Twitter dying?
+As a social media agency, we’re constantly trying to keep tabs on what channels are best for reaching our audiences.
 Twitter, though it has experienced some bumps along the way, is not going anywhere soon.
 Here’s a few reasons why we think Twitter is still a good option for social media marketers.

 Those that stay, log on